About this event

 • The key middle-ear surgical techniques that sustain good long-term outcomes

-• The benefits of team working and having a plan
+• The benefits of teamwork and having a plan

 • How to achieve and maintain ‘excellence’ in otology